callumstew/ubuild-jekyll/index.md

     location data; how much you are able to move around and how much time you are spending at home may be important to understanding any impact on mental health.
-    Your location data is very sensitive - only derived values, such as how much time is spent outside, linked to an anonymous ID will be available to analysts.<br><br>If you have a Fitbit device then we’d like you to wear it and provide us with a feed of your heart rate, activity step count and sleep.
+    Your location data is very sensitive - only derived values, such as how much time is spent outside, linked to an anonymous ID will be available to researchers.<br><br>If you have a Fitbit device then we’d like you to wear it and provide us with a feed of your heart rate, activity step count and sleep.
 This may help us understand symptology and provide early warning signs, but is not a requirement for taking